microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 1. Click **Categories[id]** and drag to connect to **train_annotations[category_id]**.
 A screen will pop up with Create Relationship.
     a.
-Caridinality : One to Many
+Cardinality : One to Many
     b.
 Cross filter direction : Single
     c.
 Make this relationship active: Ticked
     d.
 Click **Confirm**

 2. Click **Season[season]** and drag to connect to **train_annotation[season]**
 A screen will pop up with Create Relationship.
     a.
-Caridinality : One to Many
+Cardinality : One to Many
     b.
 Cross filter direction : Single
     c.
 Make this relationship active: Ticked
     d.
 Click **Confirm**

 3. Click **train_images[id]** and drag to connect to **train_annotation[images_id]**
 A screen will pop up with Create Relationship.
     a.
-Caridinality : One to Many
+Cardinality : One to Many
     b.
 Cross filter direction : Single
     c.
 Make this relationship active: Ticked
     d.
 Click **Confirm**